mpickering/ghc/docs/users_guide/using-optimisation.rst

     :default: on

     Turn on CPR analysis in the demand analyser.

+.. ghc-flag:: -fcpr-depth=⟨n⟩
+    :shortdesc: Set the depth of nested CPR.
+    :type: dynamic
+    :default: 3

+    Analyze the result of functions for constructed product results to that depth.
+    Setting this to zero disables CPR, setting this to one disables nested CPR.

 .. ghc-flag:: -fcse
     :shortdesc: Enable common sub-expression elimination.
 Implied by :ghc-flag:`-O`.